Jurassic World: Chaos Theory: Animation

 Animation services were provided by CGCG in Taipei, Taiwan.
 Production on a single episode took place over 17 months, with 12 weeks of animation.
 Visual inspirations for the series include conspiracy thrillers such as The Parallax View and All the President's Men, seeking to "evoke a similar uneasy vibe, putting the main characters at a disadvantage as they try to figure out what's coming next before it's too late".

 Release

 Jurassic World: Chaos Theory premiered on May 24, 2024, on Netflix.
 The second season premiered on October 17, 2024.
 The third season premiered on April 3, 2025.
 The fourth and final season premiered on November 20, 2025.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 7.9/10, based on 6 critic reviews for the first season.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 7.9/10, based on six critic reviews for the first season.
+Randy Myers of Mercury News gave the first season 3 out of 4 stars, noting that "Showrunners Scott Kreamer and Aaron Hammersley archive something the later Jurassic films lacked: giving us characters that are just as compelling as the action sequences."
+Felipe Rangel of Screen Rant complimented the series' increased stakes and greater focus on horror compared to its predecessor, but noted that the change in Brooklynn's voice actor was noticeable.

+For the second season, Daniel Hart of Ready Steady Cut praised the writers' choice to make Brooklynn a complex character rather than returning to the Nublar Six's old status quo.
+For the third season, Danielle Solzman of Solzy At The Movies gave it a 4/5 score and applauded the additional lore given in the show that was excluded from the Jurassic World films.
+For the fourth season, Nicholas Brooks of CBR commended the intensity and focus on characters, but criticized its struggle to tie into the Jurassic franchise's films and the canonically-concurrent Jurassic World: Dominion.